 - Professors (tenured/tenure-stream)

-Please note that if you are a citizen of the USA, Mexico or Chile, an LMIA is not required for your contractually limited appointment as you are covered under the North American Free Trade Agreement (NAFTA), or the Canada-Chile Free Trade Agreement (CCFTA) respectively.
+Please note that if you are a citizen of the USA, Mexico or Chile, an LMIA is not required for your contractually limited appointment as you are covered under the Canada-United States-Mexico Agreement (CUSMA), previously called the North American Free Trade Agreement (NAFTA), or the Canada-Chile Free Trade Agreement (CCFTA) respectively.
 These international agreements apply to temporary/short term employment where the intent is not to live in Canada permanently.
 Please note that citizens of Chile may require a visa, in addition to a work permit.
-To discover if you require a visa, please visit, http://www.cic.gc.ca/english/visit/visas.asp.
+To discover if you require a visa, please visit the Government of Canada.

-In order for the LMIA to be issued, the University submits a file to ESDC that provides details of the recruitment advertisement and search efforts, and demonstrates that there were no suitably qualified domestic applicants (Canadian citizens or permanent residents) to fill the position, so an offer can be made to a non-Canadian.
+For the LMIA to be issued, the University submits a file to ESDC that provides details of the in situ (public view) of the recruitment advertisements and search efforts and demonstrates that there were no suitably qualified domestic applicants (Canadian citizens or permanent residents) to fill the position, so an offer can be made to a non-Canadian.